scipy-conference/scipy_proceedings/papers/yaksh/yaksh.rst

 Conclusions
 ------------

-As discussed in this paper, Yaksh as an free and open source tool can be used effectively and extensively for testing programming skills of students.
+As discussed in this paper, Yaksh is a free and open source tool can be used effectively and extensively for testing programming skills of students.
 The features provided by Yaksh facilitates teachers to automate evaluation of students in almost real time, thereby reducing the grunt work.
 With addition of MOOC like features, students can learn, practice and test their programming abilities within the same place.
-With Yaksh in its arsenal, the Python team at FOSSEE continues to promote and spread Python throughout India.
+The Python team at FOSSEE continues to promote and spread Python throughout India using Yaksh.

 Acknowledgments